Poland by train

 To travel from Poland to Germany by train, have a look at the discount tickets available from Deutsche Bahn (German railways).
 They offer special price tickets starting from EUR 39 from selected stations in Poland (for example Warsaw) to Germany.
 These advance fare tickets ("Sparpreis Europa") offer very attractive fares and are valid on direct routes from Poland via Berlin or via Czech Republic to Germany.
 Please use the following booking links to find schedules and ticket prices.

-If you need to start your travel from a city in Poland where no special price ticket is available online, buy first a ticket in Poland (locally at the station or online at Polish railways), and as second the discount ticket to Germany.
+If you need to start your travel from a city in Poland where no special price ticket is available online, buy first a ticket in Poland (locally at the station or online at Polish railways), and second the discount ticket to Germany.
 Ensure to plan with enough time for changing trains to cope for possible delays!

 To travel by train from Poland to France, you have the direct night trains Moscow to Paris and Nice (not daily) with stop in Warsaw.
 Otherwise split your trip with a stop in Germany (Berlin, Cologne or Frankfurt).